> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 Bamboo rafts passing by (before our tour).

-While the order of these activities may change, these day treks are more or less like this.
-The reason being that for timing reasons in particular, not everyone necessarily has the time to devote two days to this type of practice.
-Moreover, some being beginners in the matter, this formula becomes like a “nice” initiation and generally requiring little physical effort.
+While the order of these activities may vary, these day treks are more or less like this.
+The reason being that, for timing reasons in particular, not everyone necessarily has the time to devote two days to this type of practice.
+In addition, some are beginners in this field, this formula becomes like a “nice” initiation and generally requiring little physical effort.
 The feeling of doing something original on the other side of the world.

-But if you are looking for a bigger challenge, you can then try the formulas over two days or more.
-Here, we really enter the “trekking” category since you you will sleep in the middle of the mountain after a long day of walking.
-But here again, the formula is often repeated, namely a first day where you are taken to your starting point, sometimes going to see a waterfall accessible by car along the way.
-Then it's the climb to the starting point, in a village in the middle of the mountains.
-The walk usually lasts less than 4 hours depending on group speed and stops/breaks.
-Night then falls in a mountain tribe village and the next day, we enter the formula of the day trek, with elephant + Bamboo rafting.
+But if you're looking for a bigger challenge, you can try the two-day or longer options.
+This really falls into the "trekking" category, as you you will sleep in the middle of the mountain after a long day of walking.
+But here again, the formula is often repeated, namely a first day where you are taken to your starting point, sometimes going to see a waterfall accessible by car.
+Afterwards, it's the climb to the starting point, in a village in the middle of the mountains.
+The walk generally lasts less than 4 hours depending on the speed of the group and the stops/breaks.
+The night then takes place in a mountain tribe village and the next day, we enter the day trek formula, with elephant + bamboo rafting.

 path leading to start trek chiang mai